 - World wars have started over much less.
 Fighting over desires or status is one thing.... perhaps tempers can be calmed..
-But fighting over basic food, water, and the very existence of, or survivability on, the land you live on, is quite another. - A +6 to +7 C global temperature rise which is now a serious possibility by 2100 or soon thereafter, - This is larger than the +5 C global temperature difference between the depths of the last great Ice Age, and the current warm interglacial, before human-caused global warming. - The heating of Earth will not end at 2100.
-Thermal forcing equilibrium is reached only after several centuries, even if CO2 levels are kept constant. - Decarbonization of our energy will slow this, but not fast enough to avoid all of the tipping points, observations indicate. (see my other PowerPoints for more)
+But fighting over basic food, water, and the very existence of, or survivability on, the land you live on, is quite another. - A +6 to +7 C global temperature rise which is now a possibility by 2100 or soon thereafter, is larger than the +5 C global temperature difference between the depths of the last great Ice Age, and our warm interglacial before human-caused global warming. - The heating of Earth will not end at 2100.
+Thermal forcing equilibrium is reached only after many centuries, even if CO2 levels are kept constant. - Decarbonization of our energy might slow this, but evidence suggests we will not accomplish this fast enough to avoid all of the tipping points taking us to a new Earth System (see my other PowerPoints for more).

-Continued Business as Usual could eventually lead to a +12C world, if human ingenuity finds a way to keep burning carbon in Hothouse Earth.
-At this temperature, it would be a world in which humans would, for the most part, die
+Continued Business as Usual with improving fossil fuel mining technology, coal use, might eventually lead to a +12C world, as indirect human caused emissions take over.
+At this temperature, it would be a world in which humans in the tropics would, for the most part, die